 Because mortgage insurance is typically unavailable for investment properties, income property loans often have strict guidelines for 20-25% minimum down payments.

-To qualify for these loans, borrowers will also have to prove they have cash reserves in the event of vacant units.
+To qualify for these loans, borrowers must also prove they have cash reserves in the event of vacant units.
 For example, if the borrower’s monthly mortgage payment is $2000, they may need to prove that they have up to six months (or $12000) in reserves.

 Investment Property Credit Score Requirements